-In order for your OK202-25 to function correctly, it must be supplied with the appropriate power.
-If the screen is not illuminated, power may not be applied correctly.
-Try the tips below.
+In order for your Matrix Orbital Display to function correctly, it must be supplied with the appropriate power.
+If the display is not illuminated, power is not applied correctly.
+Try following the tips below.

-- First, make sure that you are using the correct power connector.
-Standard floppy drive power cables from your PC power supply may fit on the Communication/Power Header; however they do not have the correct pin out to provide power.
-Matrix Orbital supplies power cable adapters for connecting to a PC, which can be found in the Accessories section. - Next, check the power cable which you are using for continuity.
+- First, check the power cable which you are using for continuity.
 If you don't have an ohm meter, try using a different power cable, if this does not help try using a different power supply. - If power is applied through the DB9 connector, ensure that the Power Through DB9 Jumper is connected. - If changes have been made to the protocol select block, ensure all the appropriate protocol select jumpers are connected and all unused protocol jumpers are disconnected. - The last step will be to check the interface connector in use on your display.
 If the power connections have become loose, or you are unable to resolve the issue, please Contact Matrix Orbital for more information.